defold/defold.github.io/manuals/app-manifest.md

 ---
+brief: This manual describes how the app manifest can be used to exclude features from the engine.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["App manifest","Applying the manifest","Physics","Rig + Model","Exclude Record","Exclude Profiler","Exclude Sound","Exclude Input","Exclude Live Update","Exclude Image","Exclude Types","Exclude Basis Universal","Use Android Support Lib","Graphics","Minimum Safari version (js-web and wasm-web only)","Minimum Firefox version (js-web and wasm-web only)","Minimum Chrome version (js-web and wasm-web only)","Initial memory (js-web and wasm-web only)","Stack size (js-web and wasm-web only)"]
 title: App manifest
-brief: This manual describes how the app manifest can be used to exclude features from the engine.
+toc: '["App manifest","Applying the manifest","Physics","Rig + Model","Exclude Record","Exclude
+  Profiler","Exclude Sound","Exclude Input","Exclude Live Update","Exclude Image","Exclude
+  Types","Exclude Basis Universal","Use Android Support Lib","Graphics","Minimum Safari
+  version (js-web and wasm-web only)","Minimum Firefox version (js-web and wasm-web only)","Minimum Chrome version (js-web and wasm-web only)","Initial memory (js-web and wasm-web only)","Stack size (js-web and wasm-web only)"]'
 ---

 # App manifest